 Like many other industries such as healthcare, legal departments and law firms face the pressing challenge of dealing with volumes of data.
 Lawyers are constantly under pressure to do a number of tasks such as identifying or researching a problem, sketching a legal strategy, assessing the merits of a case and so on.
 In addition, clients’ expectations of a more efficient and cost-effective service add to the pressure.

-Big data and artificial intelligence (AI) are now enabling lawyers to manage big data sets and use programming languages to research, interpret and synthesise documents.
+Big data and artificial intelligence (AI) are now enabling lawyers to manage big data sets and use programming languages to research, interpret and synthesize documents.
 High-speed data processing software is helping legal departments to provide better insights faster and more efficiently.

 3. How can data science and machine learning be applied in the field of law?